HOME to SmokeSomeUp.com

 Full view of a chimney charcoal starter The Charcoal Chimney Starter is a cylinder tube with two chambers.
 One on the bottom having holes used for air circulation and holds the paper for fuel, and one on the top that holds the charcoal for lighting.

-In the picture on the right you'll notice the chimney is upside down and filled with paper- the fuel used to ignite and start your charcoals.
+In the picture on the right you'll notice the chimney is upside down and filled with 1 1/2 sheets of newspaper print- the fuel used to ignite and start your charcoals.

-It's always best to use a full sheet and a half of newsprint for proper lighting of charcoals.
-Stuffing too much paper into the chamber will prevent the fuel (paper) from burning and eventually igniting your coals.
+It's important to use no more than a full sheet and a half of newsprint for proper lighting of charcoals.
+Stuffing too much paper into the chamber will prevent the paper from igniting and failure to burn your charcoals.

-Copyright (c) 2011 SmokeSomeUp.com All rights reserved. ^TOP of page^
+Copyright © 2022 SmokeSomeUp.com All rights reserved. ^TOP of page^